College of Engineering

 Note: This concentration is not part of the M.Eng. in Engineering degree program.

-The heart of Computational Science and Engineering (CSE) is to develop innovative ways of solving engineering and scientific problem using computation as a tool.
+The heart of Computational Science and Engineering (CSE) is to develop innovative ways of solving engineering and scientific problems using computation as a tool.
 This new form of science compresses the development process in engineering and engenders knowledge discovery with a new paradigm in many areas because it enables “virtual experiments” and helps focus physical experiments to reduce or eliminate trial-end-error laboratory-based approaches.
 Further, it teaches students to solve complex problems with prevailing computer technology.

 The CSE graduate concentration is designed to provide graduate students with a solid base in problem-solving using computation as a major tool for modeling complicated problems in science and engineering.
-This concentration requires students to complete 16 graduate credit hours, which is outlined below.
+This concentration requires students to complete 16 graduate credit hours, which are outlined below.
 Courses taken toward this concentration will count towards the student’s graduate degree.